ChadAPSheridan/QuestLogCollapse/README.md

 - `debug` (default: false) - Whether to show debug messages

 ### Instance Type Settings (per profile)
-Each instance type (dungeons, raids, scenarios, battlegrounds, arenas) has:
+Each instance type (combat, dungeons, raids, scenarios, battlegrounds, arenas) has:
 - `enabled` - Whether to process this instance type
 - Individual section collapse settings for each ObjectiveTracker module
+- `namePlates.enabled` - Whether to show enemy nameplates for this instance type

 ## Compatibility